dessertlab/cosmos/README.md

 ### Troubleshooting

-Here we will list all the problems we faced into compiling the linux source kernel and you could run into too.
+Here we will list all the problems we faced in compiling the Linux source kernel, and you could run into them too.

 #### Make modules_install or make install errors

 This problem could be related to some errors during the "sudo make" phase.
-We advice you to run the make command without the flag -j to understand if and where the errors are.
+We advise you to run the make command without the flag -j to understand if and where the errors are.

-A common issue regarding this problem is the missing or the wrong path of the certificated needed to compile the kernel.
+A common issue regarding this problem is the missing or the wrong path of the certificate needed to compile the kernel.
 Go to:

 ```
 sudo cd /usr/src/linux-source-5.19.0/linux-source-5.19.0;
 nano .config
 ```

 Locate the line "CONFIG_SYSTEM_TRUSTED_KEYS" (CTRL + W if you are using nano).
-Change the line according to the path of the certs of your kernel version (e.g. CONFIG_SYSTEM_TRUSTED_KEYS="../debian/canonical-certs.pem"), do the same for the line CONFIG_SYSTEM_REVOCATION_KEYS (e.g. CONFIG_SYSTEM_REVOCATION_KEYS="../debian/canonical-revoked-certs.pem").
+Change the line according to the path of the certs of your kernel version (e.g., CONFIG_SYSTEM_TRUSTED_KEYS="../debian/canonical-certs.pem"), do the same for the line CONFIG_SYSTEM_REVOCATION_KEYS (e.g., CONFIG_SYSTEM_REVOCATION_KEYS="../debian/canonical-revoked-certs.pem").

-If you do not have the certs folder, **do not remove the lines** but just modify them with empty strings (e.g. CONFIG_SYSTEM_TRUSTED_KEYS="" and CONFIG_SYSTEM_REVOCATION_KEYS="").
+If you do not have the certs folder, **do not remove the lines** but just modify them with empty strings (e.g., CONFIG_SYSTEM_TRUSTED_KEYS="" and CONFIG_SYSTEM_REVOCATION_KEYS="").

 After that, rerun: